vektort13/AntiOS/README.md

 https://www.python.org/downloads/

 !!!ATTENTION!!!
-When you install Python, make sure that you select "Custom" installation mode and check "Install for all users"
+* When you install Python, make sure that you select "Custom" installation mode and check "Install for all users"
+* On the current stage this application does not back up your system initial state, run it in the virtual machine not to damage your host system

 ## How to use: